Firewalling

 Stateful inspection Firewalls

 Compared to simple packet-filtering firewalls, stateful inspection firewalls offer enhanced benefits.
-By verifying that every packet passing through their interfaces is a good, established connection, they track every packet passing through them.
+They track every packet passing through their interfaces and verify that every packet is a good, established connection.
 In addition to the packet header contents, they examine the application layer information within the payload.
 The firewall can then be configured to permit or deny traffic based on specific payload patterns.

 A stateful firewall, such as the Cisco ASA, goes beyond traditional packet-filtering firewalls by inspecting and maintaining context-aware information about network connections.
 It examines the entire network conversation, not just individual packets, to make informed decisions about allowing or blocking traffic.
 This approach provides enhanced security and helps prevent malicious attacks.